 Founding documents are the documents required to form a student organization.
 These can include a Statement of Purpose, which explains, “This is what we’re doing for someone else” and describes the Chapter’s “philosophical heartbeat;” a Petition for Recognition, which can be a simple sheet listing the name and Statement of Purpose and a required number of signatures for organizational legitimacy; as well as a Constitution and Bylaws, described below; other RSO application documents; and branding documents.

 Constitution.
 A constitution is a founding document that provides a clear outline of the structure and mission of the organization and provides a basic set of rules that will govern the group.
+The foundational documents of a Chapter should be guided by the policies of the college or university.
 Its intent is to provide consistent leadership for the organization as it will be passed on to future Chapter Officers.
 Creating a constitution for the Chapter can be challenging, but an effective Chapter constitution should reflect the purpose and goals of the organization.
 A Chapter constitution should be simple and concise.

 Outside of our student veteran law students, members are generally going to avoid reading exhaustive documents unrelated to daily life or operations of the Chapter.
 They should be created by several members of the organization.
 A constitution created by a single person, whether the founding member or Chapter advisor, is not going to best serve the Chapter.
 Input from a diverse group will bring a collection of perspectives to ensure the language is inclusive and effective.

 Finally, it should include appropriate guidelines to govern the organization in concise and effective language that enumerates all aspects of the Chapter.